Bachelor of Science with a major in Electrical Engineering

 Full-Time Master of Science

 The EE master’s degree program provides advanced preparation for professional practice or for teaching at the junior college level.
-Completion of the program requires 45 units of coursework, and it takes 1.5 to 3 years on average for students to complete the full-time program.
+Completion of the program requires 45 units of coursework, and it takes 1.5 years on average for students to complete the full-time program.

 Doctor of Philosophy